 Adoption is an amazing gift that allows many couples to grow their families.
 It also requires a lot of sacrifice.
 Many people are quick to glamorize adoption and only look at the positive aspects of it.
-Whether you’re consider adoption yourself or want to understand your loved ones’ adoption better, it’s important to be realistic about the sacrifices involved with adoption.
+Whether you’re considering adoption yourself or want to understand your loved ones’ adoption better, it’s important to be realistic about the sacrifices of adoption.

 Giving up the dream of getting pregnant

 Many people don’t understand that growing a family through adoption doesn’t fulfill the same desire as getting pregnant.
 While you’re thrilled to have a new baby or child in your life, you may still be grieving your inability to get pregnant.
 When couples feel like their family is complete and are no longer pursuing fertility treatments or waiting to adopt, it often becomes easier to move on from infertility, miscarriage, and pregnancy loss.
 However, grief is an ongoing process.
 You never know when it will resurface or get triggered and overwhelm you.

 Complete a home study is a huge invasion of your privacy.
 For most families, it takes at least a few years from starting a home study to finalizing an adoption for even one child.
 Over the course of this period, it’s likely that you’ll share your entire life story and more with multiple social workers.
 I’m not exaggerating when I say that your social workers will know more than your closest loved ones.
 You also have a social worker evaluating your home during a home study.
 Then they’ll spend time in your home during post-placement adoption visits, further invading your privacy.